abuki43/TelegramPaidChannelPayment/README.md

 you can test the bot using this bot. (https://t.me/privateChannelOwner_bot) it is hosted on render(free tier) it may take upto 20 second for the first response.

+Reminder: This is not a production-ready project; this was the MYP (first version) build.
+It does not have a webhook, so it works with a faucet token.

 ## Overview

 This project enables you to create a paid membership system for your Telegram channel.
 Users can subscribe via TON cryptocurrency payments through a Telegram Mini App interface.